katsuhisamaruyama/ChangeMacroRecorder/README.md

          * @return the combined document change macro, or <code>null</code> if the macro cannot be combined */ public DocumentMacro combine(DocumentMacro last, DocumentMacro next);
     }
-    }

-#### IMacroListener - Interface of an instance that receives a change macro event
+##### -- Interface of an instance that receives a change macro event

-The user program must implement the four abstract methods.
-* `initialize()` doing the initialization, which will be invoked immediately before starting the macro recording,
-* `terminate()` doing the termination, which will invoked immediately after starting the macro recording,
-* `macroAdded(MacroEvent)` receiving events that contain amended (after the combination or cancellation) change macros, and
-* `rawMacroAdded(MacroEvent)`, receiving events that contain all non-amended (before the combination or cancellation) change macros.

-These four methods are shown below.

-    public interface IMacroListener {
+You code can receive recorded change macros that are sent from ChangeMacroRecorder to create a class implementing two abstract methods of `IMacroListener`.

+    package org.jtool.macrorecorder.recorder;

     /**
-         * Invoked to initialize this handler immediately before starting the macro recording.
+     * An interface for receiving change macro events.
      */
-        public void initialize();

-        /**
-         * Invoked to terminate this handler immediately after stopping the macro recording.
-         */
-        public void terminate();
+    public interface IMacroListener {

         /**
          * Receives an event when a new change macro is added.